-Your title is prime real estate for two things: product information and keywords.
-For most products, these are one and the same, but some sellers opt to add a few additional keywords to increase their chances of popping up on Amazon SERPs.
+Your title is prime real estate for two things: Product information and keywords.
+For most products, these are the same, but some sellers opt to add a few additional keywords to increase their chances of popping up on Amazon SERPs.

 Ultimately, your title should match the words shoppers use to discover your product and educate them on your product before they get to your page.

-While your titles communicate your product information, consumers use your imagery to decide whether or not to further explore your product page.
-On a long list of Amazon search results, product imagery can help your product stand out.
+While your titles communicate your product information, consumers often use your images to decide whether or not to further explore your product page.

-Amazon requires your main product image needs to be on a plain, white background, but here are some tips for your other eight product images:
+While Amazon requires your main product image needs to be on a plain, white background, here are some tips for your other eight product images: